takkekatechie/CodeRev/README.md

 **WebView Report:**
 - A detailed HTML report opens automatically
+- **New in v1.2**: Tabbed view for Error, Warning, and Info severities
 - Filter by category (Security, Bugs, Performance, Maintainability)
-- Filter by severity (Error, Warning, Info)

 ---